plomlompom/htwtxt/README.md

 set of flags `--mailserver`, `--mailport`, `--mailuser` must be set to describe a SMTP server and its login from which to send password reset mails to users' mail addresses.
 (The site operator will be prompted for his SMTP login password on program start.)
-Whether this mechanism is trustworthy or not is a decision up to the site operator.
+Whether this mechanism is trustworthy or not is up to the site operator.

 ### Change HTML templates